Get exclusive member benefits & effect social change. Join Today

-That is one heartbeat, and the process starts all over again.
-Under normal conditions, the left and right sides of the heart beat one after the other; this keeps the blood flow moving in one direction, in a continuous pumping fashion.
+That is one heartbeat.
+Then the process starts all over again.
+Under normal conditions, the left and right sides of the heart beat one after the other.
+This keeps the blood flow moving in one direction in a continuous pumping fashion.

-A normal heart will repeat this process about 100,000 times each day—that is 60 to 100 beats per minute for the average healthy person’s heart while he or she is at rest.
+A normal heart will repeat this process about 100,000 times each day.
+That’s 60 to 100 beats per minute for the average healthy person while at rest.

 Arrhythmias are named and categorized based on three points:

 Bradycardia is a slow heartbeat.
 It’s defined as a resting heart rate of fewer than 60 beats per minute.
 Not all bradycardias are a problem.
 Athletes and people who are physically fit often have bradycardias.
 Their resting heart rates may be fewer than 60 beats per minute because their hearts are more efficient and can pump adequate blood with fewer beats.
 However, a slow heart rate might mean your heart doesn’t beat frequently enough to ensure adequate blood flow throughout your body.

-Tachycardia is a fast heartbeat—the resting heart rate is greater than 100 beats per minute.
+Tachycardia is a fast heartbeat.
+It’s defined as a resting heart rate of more than 100 beats per minute.
 The two most common types of tachycardia are supraventricular tachycardia and ventricular tachycardia.

-Supraventricular tachycardia (SVT) encompasses any arrhythmia that begins above the ventricle.
-SVTs are usually identified by a burst of rapid heartbeats that begin and end suddenly.
-These bursts can last a few seconds or several hours and may cause your heart to beat greater than 160 times per minute.
+Supraventricular tachycardia: Supraventricular tachycardia (SVT) is any arrhythmia that begins above the ventricle.
+SVTs are usually identified by a burst of rapid heartbeats that can be chronic or begin and end suddenly.
+These bursts can last a few seconds or several hours and may cause your heart to beat more than 160 times per minute.
 The most common SVTs include atrial fibrillation and atrial flutter.

-Ventricular tachycardia (VT) is an arrhythmia that begins in the ventricles of the heart.
-Most VT occurs in people who have had a heart disease or heart-related problems, such as coronary artery disease or heart attack.
+Ventricular tachycardia: Ventricular tachycardia (VT) is an arrhythmia that begins in the ventricles of the heart.
+Most VT occurs in people who have had heart disease or heart-related problems, such as coronary artery disease or heart attack.
 VT is often caused by an electrical impulse traveling around a scarred part of the heart’s muscle.
 It can cause the ventricles to contract more than 200 times per minute.
-If left untreated, VT may increase your risk of developing more serious ventricular arrhythmias, including:
+If left untreated, VT may increase your risk of developing more serious ventricular arrhythmias, such as ventricular fibrillation (VF).